craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - [  ] Kill the Skeletons
 - [  ] Check the Basement

 Ahh, there are still a lot of skeletons!
+This main guy was talking to us for a bit, asking why were here and stuff before more skeletons came from above.

 ## Stats